Richard Hambro: Early life

 Richard Hambro was born on 1 October 1946.
 His father, Jocelyn Hambro, served as the chairman of Hambros Bank from 1965 to 1972.
 His mother was Ann Silvia Muir.
 His paternal great-grandfather, Carl Joachim Hambro, was a Danish emigrant to England who founded the Hambro Bank.

-He was educated at Eton College and later graduated from the University of Munich in Germany.
+He was educated at Eton College and later graduated from LMU Munich in Germany.

 Career

 Hambro started his career in South Africa and later worked in Italy.
 He then served as the president of Hambro America in the United States from 1976 to 1982.
 In 1986, Hambro played a significant role in selling the family's stake in Hambro's bank, before the bank was sold to Société Générale in 1998 for approximately £300m.

 He co-founded J.O.
 Hambro Capital Management, a mergers and acquisitions financial firm, with his father and two brothers in 1986.
 He also founded J. O. Hambro Investment Management, which he sold to Credit Suisse in 2000 for USD$124 million.
 At the time it had 650 clients and managed £1.5 billion worth of assets.
 Hambro served as its chairman until his death in 2009, even after it was a subsidiary of Credit Suisse.
 It is now owned by Somers Limited and called Waverton Investment Management, named after the Hambro family home located in Gloucestershire.

 Hambro also owned Wiltons, a seafood restaurant on Jermyn Street, which still belongs to the family, as well as Franco's.

 He was the founder of Money Portal, a financial advisory firm, where he served as chairman from 2003 until 2009.
 He also served as the chairman of I. Hennig & Co., the diamond broker for De Beers, from 1987 until his death.

-In 1974, he ran for the parliamentary seat of Rotherham.
-He was defeated, losing to Labour Brian O'Malley.
+Hambro ran for the parliamentary seat of Rotherham in the October 1974 general election as the Conservative Party candidate.
+He was defeated by incumbent Labour Member of Parliament Brian O'Malley.